FAForever/ice-adapter/README.md

     "local_game_udp_port" : /* int: The UDP port opened for the game to connect to */ "ice_agent": {/* Information about the IceAgent for this peer */ "state": /* string: The connection state https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState */
-      "datachannel_open": /* bool: Is the data channel open for sending/receiving game packets */
-      "loc_cand_addr": /* string: The local address used for the connection */ "rem_cand_addr": /* string: The remote address used for the connection */ "loc_cand_type": /* string: The type of the local candidate 'local'/'stun'/'relay' */
+      "connected": /* bool: Is the data channel open for sending/receiving game packets ? */ "loc_cand_addr": /* string: The local address used for the connection */ "rem_cand_addr": /* string: The remote address used for the connection */ "loc_cand_type": /* string: The type of the local candidate 'local'/'stun'/'relay' */